prakharjadaun/Placement-Resources/README.md

 └── template.md
 ```

-Main the directory structure when contributing to the repo.
+Maintain the directory structure when contributing to the repo.